Large image

 From Forts to Ford in Richmond Hill

 • Richmond Hill, Georgia, looks like a bustling modern city, but delve a little deeper and you’ll find that we are steeped in history.
-From the Guale Indians to automobile mogul Henry Ford, Richmond Hill has a long and storied past.
+From the Guale Indigenous People to automobile mogul Henry Ford, Richmond Hill has a long and storied past.

 Start a day of exploration with a hearty breakfast sandwich or cheesy omelette at the Omelette Café.
-While you’re enjoying eggs, bacon and, yes, grits, download the free Coastal Bryan Heritage Trail app (App Store or Google Play) to plan your route.
+While you’re enjoying eggs, bacon and, yes, grits, download our free history Driving Trail app (App Store or Google Play) to plan your route.
 Immerse yourself in Richmond Hill history on the driving tour of the city Henry Ford built.
 Start at the Courthouse Annex, stop #1, 9930 Ford Avenue, built in 1939 with funding from Henry Ford.

 • “Ways Station” marker, stop #2, 3205 TSX Ground Central, documenting the settlement of Ways Station that grew up between the railroad tracks and the crossroads to the west of them, later renamed Richmond Hill.